History of the Denver Broncos: 2014–15: Manning's final years and Super Bowl victory

 Denver defeated the Pittsburgh Steelers 23–16 in the divisional round and got a second victory over the Patriots in the AFC Championship game by the score of 20–18.
 The Broncos' victory was sealed when cornerback Bradley Roby intercepted a 2-point conversion attempt with less than a minute to go in the game.
 Super Bowl 50 pitted the Broncos against the favored Carolina Panthers.
-The Broncos' defense created three lost fumbles and an interception and scored a defensive touchdown to power the team to a 24–10 victory, the thirteenth NFL title for the franchise.
+The Broncos' defense created three lost fumbles and an interception and scored a defensive touchdown to power the team to a 24–10 victory, the third NFL title for the franchise.
 Von Miller, who had 2.5 sacks and two forced fumbles, was named the game's Most Valuable Player.
 Peyton Manning made history as the first quarterback to start and win a Super Bowl for two teams.
 Gary Kubiak became the fourth coach to win a Super Bowl in his first year with a new team.
 The Broncos' third championship tied them for seventh-most Super Bowl wins all-time, along with the Washington Redskins and Oakland Raiders.